 Duane is an Independent Director, Banking profession, and Sports administrator.
 He has extensive international and national business experience in addition to global sports achievements, governance expertise, and sporting leadership.
 Paralympian #96 and New Zealand’s most decorated athlete at a single Paralympic Games (with 4 Golds, 1 Silver and 1 Bronze in the pool), Duane currently serves as the Vice President of the International Paralympic Committee having been on the IPC board since 2014, is a Director of Sport New Zealand and has previously held the role of Chef de Mission for the NZ Paralympic team to Beijing 2008 and London 2012.
 He is also on the IOC Paris 2024 coordination commission.

 Catriona has been a PNZ Board Member since 2014 and is currently chair of the Governance and Audit and Risk Management Committees.
 In 2017, she managed the redevelopment and implementation of the new PNZ Constitution and is currently leading us in Governance Mark accreditation.
 Formerly Chief Executive Officer for national and regional sporting organisations including Swimming New Zealand, Sport & Exercise Science New Zealand and Orienteering New Zealand, Catriona brings more than 25 years’ senior leadership experience to her role.
 She has also sat on a number of other boards including New Zealand Outdoors Assembly as Deputy Chair and Recreation Aotearoa Wellington Branch as Treasurer.
 She was a Finalist in the Women in Governance Excellence in Governance Development Award and the Wellington Sports Awards Trish McKelvey Leadership Award.
-Catriona is also half way through her PhD studies in Disability Sport at the University of Waikato.
+Catriona recently completed her PhD in Disability Sport at the University of Waikato.
+Her thesis “I forget I have a disability” presents an anti-ableist framework for improving disability sport opportunities in the New Zealand sport system.

 AARON MILLS